Skip to main content

 To mitigate the risks of ONJ and AFF, the concept of a “drug holiday” has gained prominence.
 Since bisphosphonates accumulate in bone and have a prolonged residual anti-resorptive effect, a temporary discontinuation of therapy can be considered for certain patients.
 This strategy aims to allow some degree of bone remodeling to resume, potentially reducing the accumulation of micro-damage and lowering the risk of these rare complications, while still retaining some fracture protection.

-The decision to initiate a drug holiday is highly individualized, balancing the patient’s with the potential for adverse events.
+The decision to initiate a drug holiday is highly individualized, balancing the patient’s fracture risk with the potential for adverse events.
 Guidelines typically recommend a reassessment of treatment after 3 to 5 years of oral bisphosphonate use, or 3 years for intravenous zoledronic acid.

 Drug Holiday Recommendations